 Dean Woodruff “embodies the very traits we want new college students to see and emulate,” says President Powers as the dean prepares his return to full-time teaching.
 Dr. Lawrence (Larry) Abraham will begin as interim dean September 1.

-Hundreds of rising high school seniors arrive on campus Thursday for the 30th annual Honors Colloquium.
-The free, invite-only program invites the brightest students from all over the state to explore UT.
+Hundreds of the brightest rising high school seniors arrive on campus Thursday for the 30th annual Honors Colloquium.
+The free, invite-only program invites the highest-achieving students from all over the state to experience UT.